 Select Single IP from the Destination IP drop down box.

 Enter the ip address to allow traffic to into the left Destination IP box.
-If you are allowing traffic so you can run a program on your computer, you should enter your computer's ip address into that box.
+If you are allowing traffic so you can run a program on your device, you should enter your device's ip address into that box.

 Select Any Port from the Source Port drop down box.